-Rare view of two sailing ships in the Malacca Trade, one of which is apparently breaking up on the rocks, from Olivier Van Noort's Description du Penible Voyage Faict entour de l'Univers ou Globe Terrestre, published by Cornelis Claes in 1602.
+Rare view of VAn Noort being attached by Spanish Galleons, from Olivier Van Noort's Description du Penible Voyage Faict entour de l'Univers ou Globe Terrestre, published by Cornelis Claes in 1602.

 Olivier van Noort (1558-1627) was the first Dutchman to circumnavigate the world.
 Van Noort left Rotterdam on July 2, 1598 with four ships and a plan to attack Spanish possessions in the Pacific and to trade with China and the Spice Islands.
 He initially landed at Rio Janeiro, Brazil, but was driven back, and along the coast suffered many losses by the attacks of the Indians.
 He resolved to winter in the deserted island of Santa Clara, then set sail again on June 2, 1599.